Sienci-Labs/Resources/longmill/advanced/ytsb-lm-iot-relay.md

 The easiest way to do this is to manually insert this code yourself.
 To do this, open your g-code in a text editor such as Notepad and:

 <ul>
-  <li aria-level="1">Start a new line at the top and type in “M8”</li>
+  <li>Start a new line at the top and type in “M8”</li>
-  <li aria-level="1">Scroll to the last line of the code, start a new line and type in “M9”</li>
+  <li>Scroll to the last line of the code, start a new line and type in “M9”</li>
-  <li aria-level="1">Save the g-code file with a new name in case you need to go back later to check the original</li>
+  <li>Save the g-code file with a new name in case you need to go back later to check the original</li>
 </ul>

 Manual replacement can get old quick, so other methods exist to automate this process every time.
 Firstly, some CAM programs will allow you to 'inject' whatever g-code you'd like before and after (referred to as the "header" and "footer" of the g-code) the main code, for example Kiri:Moto or Fusion360.
 If you set up your CAM program to put M8 in the header and M9 in the footer then those commands will now always be there for any project you design and output into g-code.